6 Best Corporate Retreat Venues in Lake Tahoe for 2026

 Choose from deluxe rooms, fireplace suites, or bi-level penthouses for your stay.
 Relax at heated pools, indulge in spa treatments, or hit the fitness center after productive meetings.

 Dining options abound, from the steakhouse Six Peaks Grille to casual fare at Sandy’s Pub and exceptional breakfasts at Cascades Restaurant.
-With 24 upgraded meeting rooms offering 33,000 square feet of indoor space and 14,750 square feet of outdoor venue space with Sierra Nevada Mountain views, your event is sure to impress.
+With 24 upgraded meeting rooms presenting 33,000 square feet of indoor space and 14,750 square feet of outdoor venue space with Sierra Nevada Mountain views, your event is sure to impress.

 Enjoy ski-in/ski-out access, championship golf, or biking along the Truckee River path for exciting team activities.